How to Become an Elementary School Teacher

 Working with kids is an opportunity to make a lasting impact on society that many people find personally rewarding.
 But what does it take to be an elementary school teacher?
 Elementary school teacher education and requirements for training vary from state-to-state.
-Learning the various skills necessary to become an elementary school is only a first item on a longer list of training requirements.
+Learning the various skills necessary to become an elementary school teacher is only the first item on a longer list of training requirements.
 Fortunately, there are paths students can follow to more easily meet the various elementary school teacher education requirements.

-If you’re interested in learning more about becoming an elementary school teacher, and going above and beyond the most basic requirements, then take a moment to Request Information about how the Drexel School of Education can help.
+If you’re interested in learning more about becoming an elementary school teacher, and going above and beyond the most basic requirements, then take a moment to Request Information about how Drexel University's School of Education can help.